 - Name: The display name that the Publisher decides to show from your profile on the website (it might be a nickname or a real name, depending on the website).

-- Picture: The picture that the Publisher decides to show from your profile on the website.
+- Picture: The picture that the Publisher decides to show from your profile on the website or your name initials.

 For every chat message published by Users, we store some data fields in our databases.
 In the table below, you can find a detailed list of the fields we store and you can see the visibility of each field.
 In particular, there are three types of data visibility: